alperen-caniklioglu/udacity-dend-capstone-project_USimmigration/README.md

 ### 2.3 I94 SAS Labels Descriptions

  - This supplementary data serves as dictionary for I94 Immigration Data which will be utilized to produce mappings between codes and labels.
- - It will helpful to ensure higher level of data quality during the execution of the ETL process
+ - It will be utilized to ensure higher level of data quality during the execution of the ETL process
  - Data is accessible on Udacity project workspace using the path:
    __/home/workspace/I94_SAS_Labels_Descriptions.SAS__